dougalg/pan-handler/README.md

 ### Plugins

 Plugins are provided for common interfaces for zoom and pan.
-Please see docs for more details.
+(Please see docs for more details)[https://dougalg.github.io/pan-handler/].